-Chana masala can be refrigerated for up to 2 days.
+This authentic chana masala can be refrigerated for up to 2 days.
 If you want to use it beyond 2 days, it can be frozen.
 It freezes well and stays fresh up to a couple of months in the freezer.
-So

 Is chole masala good for weight loss?

 Chana (chickpeas) are rich in protein and fibre, which helps keep you full longer.
 They have no cholesterol.
 These factors make chickpeas one of the foods that help in weight loss.

 This recipe for chole masala is healthy since it does not use saturated fats like butter, cream or coconut milk to thicken the gravy.